 How a rent deposit scheme works

-If you pay a deposit to your landlord, the money must be placed in a government-backed tenancy deposit protection scheme.
+If you are given an assured shorthold tenancy agreement and pay a deposit to your landlord, the money must be placed in a UK government-backed tenancy deposit protection scheme.

 How a guaranteed rent and bond scheme works

-When you sign up to a guaranteed rent or bond scheme, you will usually have agree to repay the council any money it has to pay the landlord and/or letting agent.
+When you sign up to a guaranteed rent or bond scheme, you usually have to agree to repay the council any money it has to pay the landlord or letting agent.

-If there is a problem at the end of your tenancy, your landlord can ask the scheme-provider to pay for damage you've caused or rent you didn't pay.
-If this happens, the rent deposit or bond scheme provider will pay and then ask you to repay the money to the scheme.
+If there is a problem at the end of your tenancy, your landlord can ask the scheme-provider to pay for damage you caused or rent you didn't pay (often up to a maximum of one month's rent).
+If this happens, the rent deposit or bond scheme provider pays the landlord and then asks you to repay the money to the scheme.